Databykelly/Cyclistic-Bike-Share-Analysis/README.md

 - **Original:** Sourced directly from Motivate International Inc.
 - **Comprehensive:** Contains the fields needed to answer the business task, though trip duration must be derived for 2020
-- **Current:** ⚠️ Data is from 2019–2020, several years old —
-  usage patterns may have shifted since then
+- **Current:** ⚠️ Data is from 2019–2020, several years old and usage patterns may have shifted since then
-- **Cited:** Official source, publicly documented — see Data Source
+- **Cited:** Official source, publicly documented. (see Data Source)

 ### Licensing, Privacy, Security, Accessibility